 Thanks for visiting Off Road Range Rover.
 This website is a re-emerging destination for Perspective Range Rover Owners, Range Rover Owners and Range Rover Mechanics who seek Range Rover buying guides, off road range rover buyers guide, DIY Info, trail runs, reviews on accessories such as the IIDTOOL BT.

 2020 Update: Consider joining our new offroad rover facebook group.
 When I say new on this page, often it is 4 years old.
 This time it is really new!
 I mean you may be the first member.
 My goal of the group would be to bring together technical minded people with enthusiasts to share rich media and experiences.

-Check out our recent consequential updates (7/2016) about upgrading the audio in a 2006 Range Rover, our method is a gut and install so it is applicable to almost any Range Rover L322, Range Rover P38a, and Range Rover Classic.
+Check out our recent updates about terrain response in the real world and other Range Rover off road techonology, upgrading the audio in a 2006 Range Rover, our method is a gut and install so it is applicable to almost any Range Rover L322, Range Rover Sport, Range Rover Evoque, Range Rover Velar, Range Rover P38a, and Range Rover Classic.
 Please read our Range Rover Radio Navigation Head Unit and Range Rover Amplifier posts.

 The Range Rover was introduced in 1970.
 The Range Rover is an icon.
 It was the first Land Rover introduced to the USA as under the corporate badge: Range Rover.
 In few cases this legacy carries forward for example the Maryland Range Rover Proving ground.